jeffhussmann/knock-knock/README.md

 As an example, the contents of the `targets.csv` file included with knock-knock's example data are:
 ```
-name,genome,sgRNA_sequence,donor_sequence,amplicon_primers,nonhomologous_donor_sequence,extra_sequences
+name,genome,sgRNAs,donor_sequence,amplicon_primers,nonhomologous_donor_sequence,extra_sequences
 BCAP31_GFP11_U_ILL,hg38,BCAP31,BCAP31_GFP11_U,BCAP31_ILL,,
 CLTA_GFP11_PCR_ILL,hg38,CLTA,CLTA_GFP11_PCR,CLTA_ILL,,
 RAB11A_150nt_plasmid,hg38,RAB11A,pML217_RAB11A-150HA,RAB11A_PAC,,
 RAB11A_150nt_PCR,hg38,RAB11A,RAB11A-150HA_PCR_donor,RAB11A_PAC,,
 ```

-Further details:
+#### sgRNAs.csv

-The `sgRNA_sequence` column of `targets.csv` should reference entries in `sgRNAs.csv`.
+The `sgRNAs` column of `targets.csv` should reference entries in `sgRNAs.csv`.

+Each row of `sgRNAs.csv` defines a single named sgRNA sequence, with columns `name`, `effector`, `protospacer`, `scaffold`, and `extension`.

+`effector` is the editing effector used with the sgRNA, which defines the location and sequence of the PAM and the offset of nick(s) relative to the PAM.
+Valid options are
+- SpCas9
+- SpCas9H840A
+- SpCas9N863A
+- SpCas9H840A_VRQR
+- SaCas9
+- SaCas9H840A
+- AsCas12a

-Each row of `sgRNAs.csv` defines a single named sgRNA sequence, with columns `name` and `sgRNA_sequence`. sgRNA sequences should be given as 5' to 3' sequence and not include the PAM.
+`protospacer` sequences should be given as 5' to 3' sequence and not include the PAM.
-They must exactly match a sequence in the targeted genome.
+They must match a sequence in the targeted genome between the relevant amplicon primers and be flanked by an appropriate PAM.
+A single mismatched base at the 5′ end of the protospacer is allowed.

+`scaffold` and `extension` columns are relevant for prime editing experiments, and can be omitted for non-prime-editing experiments.

 As an example, the contents of the `sgRNAs.csv` file included with knock-knock's example data are:
 ```
-name,sgRNA_sequence
-BCAP31,GATGGTCCCATGGACAAGA
-CLTA,GAACGGATCCAGCTCAGCCA
-RAB11A,GGTAGTCGTACTCGTCGTCG
+name,effector,protospacer
+BCAP31,SpCas9,GATGGTCCCATGGACAAGA
+CLTA,SpCas9,GAACGGATCCAGCTCAGCCA
+RAB11A,SpCas9,GGTAGTCGTACTCGTCGTCG
 ```

+#### amplicon_primers.csv

 The `amplicon_primers` column of `targets.csv` should reference entries in `amplicon_primers.csv`.
 Each row of `amplicon_primers.csv` defines a named amplicon primer pair, with columns `name` and `primer_sequences`.
-Primer sequences should be given as the 5' to 3' sequences of the primer pair (i.e. the two sequences should be on opposite strands) joined by a semicolon.
+Primer sequences should be given as the 5' to 3' sequences of the primer pair (i.e. the two sequences should be on opposite strands), joined by a semicolon.
-If a primer pair is used together with an sgRNA, there must exist exact matches to the two primer sequences on opposite sides of the sgRNA sequence somewhere in the targeted genome.
+Primers may include any adapters or Ns but should end in sequence that exactly matches the genome.
+For Illumina data, list the primer corresponding to the R1 read first.

 As an example, the contents of the `amplicon_primers.csv` file included with knock-knock's example data are:

 ```
 name,amplicon_primer_sequences
-BCAP31_ILL,GCTGTTGTTAGGAGAGAGGGG;GGGAAGCAGAAGGGCACAAA
+BCAP31_ILL,GGGAAGCAGAAGGGCACAAA;GCTGTTGTTAGGAGAGAGGGG
 CLTA_ILL,ACCGGATACACGGGTAGGG;AGCCGGGTCTTCTTCGC
 RAB11A_PAC,GCAGTGAAGAAGCTCATTAAGACAAC;GAAGGTAGAGAGAGTTGCCAAATGG
 ```

+#### donors.csv

 The `donor_sequence` and `nonhomologous_donor_sequence` columns of `targets.csv` should reference entries in `donors.csv`.
 Rows of `donors.csv` define named donors, with columns `name`, `donor_type`, and `donor_sequence`.